Reinforce Compliance and Risk Management

 Promoting Compliance

-Based on the JCU Code of Conduct, the JCU Group always complies with relevant laws and internal rules in all aspects of our corporate activities, and promotes compliance so that all of our corporate activities comply with normal business practices and social ethics.
+Based on the JCU Code of Conduct, the JCU Group always complies with relevant laws and internal rules in all aspects of its corporate activities, and promotes compliance so that all of its corporate activities comply with normal business practices and social ethics.

 This Code of Conduct has been translated into seven languages other than Japanese: Chinese (Traditional and Simplified), Korean, English, Vietnamese, Thai, Spanish, and Indonesian.
 The Code of Conduct translated into each language is communicated to respective local subsidiaries in light of local customs and laws.

-Furthermore, our Corporate Philosophy, CSR Policy, JCU Spirit, and Code of Conduct are distributed to all employees of the JCU Group to ensure that they are all well-informed.
+Furthermore, our Corporate Philosophy, CSR Policy, and Code of Conduct are distributed to all employees of the JCU Group to ensure that they are all well-informed.

 Compliance Promotion System